Maf0x/nafix.game/README.md

-it's only a game in a page (NOT READY!)
+it's only a game in a page (https://nafix.xo.je)